Research into Women's History

 Hill thought there needed to be co-operation between tenant and landlord; the landlord should provide a habitable property, and the tenant should maintain it.

 She insisted that not only could these interdependent communities be financially viable, but that they were the best way to achieve social harmony.

 Her theory was tested when her supporters purchased slum properties for her to manage.
 These included Freshwater Place (1866), and Barrett's Court (now St Christopher's Place) (1869/1882), Marylebone, London W1.

-Hill's belief in low built cottage-style housing as opposed to tall blocks of flats guided new construction such as the model cottages with gardens at Ranston Street, Paddington, NW1.
+New buildings were designed as houses, rather than blocks of flats.
+These including the model cottages with gardens at Ranston Street, Paddington, NW1.

 Her professional employment path for women was formalised in the Society of Women Housing Workers (later Managers), 1916 which continued until a 1965 merger with the men's organisation to become the Chartered Institute of Housing in 1965.

 Our website works best with the latest version of the browsers below, unfortunately your browser is not supported.
 Using an old browser means that some parts of our website might not work correctly.